MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-preview.md

 ---
 title: Trials and Subscriptions
-description: Learn about how to get a trial version of Business Central, how to work with sandbox environments, and how to sign up for a subscription.
+description: 'Learn about how to get a trial version of Business Central, how to work with sandbox environments, and how to sign up for a subscription.'
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.workload: na
-ms.search.keywords: preview, trial, sandbox, subscription ms.date: 09/29/2021
+ms.search.keywords: 'preview, trial, sandbox, subscription' ms.search.form: '1803, 1801'
+ms.date: 09/29/2021
 ms.author: edupont
-ms.openlocfilehash: 97df95921b7b1b503580b207ac1ebd858b57b135
-ms.sourcegitcommit: 6ad0a834fc225cc27dfdbee4a83cf06bbbcbc1c9
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2021
-ms.locfileid: "7589323"
 ---
 # <a name="prod_long-trials-and-subscriptions"></a>[!INCLUDE[prod_long](includes/prod_long.md)] Trials and Subscriptions